2023 Texas-Mexico Cup

 Day Three – Singles – 18 holes of Match Play (Rule 2)

 Tee Times: Day One and Day Two will be split tees off Hole #1 and #10.
 Tee times for Day One will be available the day before the event.
-Day Two and Three will be available approximately one hour after all matches are completed for the day.
+Day Two and Three will be available approximately three hour after all matches are completed for the day.
 Day Three will be a 7:30 a.m. shotgun start.

 PLAY GUIDELINES & TERMINOLOGY